mlab817/faqs/src/2022/other-priority-programs-and-projects/agricultural-competitiveness-enhancement-fund/who-can-avail-of-the-credit-loan-assistance-under-acef.md

 ---
-title: Who can avail of the Credit (Loan) Assistance under ACEF?
+title: Who can avail of the Credit Loan Assistance under ACEF?
+sidebarDepth: 2
 ---

 # Who can avail of the Credit (Loan) Assistance under ACEF?

+ - The eligible borrowers under the ACEF are:
+ - Individual Farmers and Fisherfolks - up to P1 million per individual; and
+ - Cooperatives, Associations and Micro and Small Enterprises (MSEs) - Up to P5 million per project loan.